 I take Ian’s Ocean’s Alive 2.0 Marine Phytoplankton and you can hear him explain more about it here.
 (Use the code MAMA10 to get 10% off)

 I specifically like this strain, since even though it is technically a marine product, it contains no iodine and is safe for those with autoimmune thyroid disease who can’t tolerate iodine.
+I also order my transdermal magnesium supplement from Ian’s company.

 Have you ever heard of phytoplankton?
 Ever taken it?